camunda/camunda-docs/versioned_docs/version-8.5/self-managed/operational-guides/backup-restore/zeebe-backup-and-restore.md

 ## List backups API

-rmation about all backups can be retrieved using the following request:
+Information about all backups can be retrieved using the following request:

 ### Request